ItsVenomous/Venomous/README.md

 Hi 👋, I'm Leo

-A passionate learner from China
+A passionate learner from China, Only been programming for 3 years!

 🔭 I’m currently working on Python projects